albertogasparin/react-magnetic-di/README.md

 yarn add react-magnetic-di
 ```

-Given a component with complex UI interation or data dependencies, like a Modal or a Apollo Query, we want to be able integration test it without necessarily test those other dependencies.
+Given a component with complex UI interaction or data dependencies, like a Modal or an Apollo Query, we want to be able integration test it without necessarily test those other dependencies.
 To achieve that, we define the dependencies on the class component:

 ```js